kasun/django-pixels/README.rst

 Features
 ----------
-* Built-in view to serve a pixel response
+* Built-in views to serve transparent pixels or 204 responses.
-* Compose pixel tracking urls with different type IDs
+* Compose pixel tracking urls with different type IDs.
-* Route tracking requests to functions using type IDs
+* Route tracking requests to functions using type IDs.

 Implementation Notes with Short Examples
 ----------